About the Tutorials

 We recommend beginning by reading through all of the Introductory sections and then continuing on to the examples.
-In general the difficululty of the tutorials increases from top left to bottom right.
+In general, the difficulty of the tutorials increases from top left to bottom right.

 We also envision that you will follow along with these tutorials by running MATLAB/Simulink in one window and the tutorials in another.
 You should be able to run most of the MATLAB programs by copying and pasting between windows; the Simulink models can be executed by downloading the model files.
 You may also find the tutorials helpful as an on-line reference while doing homework assignments or for reviewing concepts before exams.
 If you have no prior experience with MATLAB, the first tutorials at the top, MATLAB and Simulink Basics, are recommended.

-These tutorials were originally developed by Prof. Bill Messner of the Department of Mechanical Engineering at Carnegie Mellon University and Prof. Dawn Tilbury of the Department of Mechanical Engineering and Applied Mechanics at the University of Michigan.
+These tutorials were originally developed by Prof. Bill Messner of the Department of Mechanical Engineering at Tufts University (formerly of Carnegie Mellon University) and Prof. Dawn Tilbury of the Department of Mechanical Engineering and Applied Mechanics at the University of Michigan.
 Funding was originally provided by the National Science Foundation under grant number DUE 9554819.